Cen-XIN/Athena/diary.md

 # Mar
 ### 1st
+Well, it seems that I was solving the commucation/networking problem for the rest of Feb!
+Those problems on WSL are rly disappointing.
+Several solutions have been tried, but never did they work.
+However there is no time left for me to be stuck on the same problem for so long time...

 So I must move on... (hope my supervisor can manage a desktop so that I can follow up on ROS)